oldgit/home-quiz/_posts/2020-06-08-quiz-questions.md

 ---
 layout: post
-title:  "June 8 Quiz News & Sports Round"
+title:  "June 8 Quiz News & Sport Round"
 date:   2020-06-08 10:10:08 +0000
 tags:   oldgit
 published: false
 ---

-## News
+## News (10 Points)

 1. A statue of who was toppled and thrown in Bristol harbour on sunday?
+(1 Point)

     ![BBC image](https://ichef.bbci.co.uk/news/490/cpsprodpb/A9E7/production/_112759434_mediaitem112759433.jpg)

 2. From today the UK's travel quarantine kicks in but does not apply for travellers from within the Common Travel Area.
  Name the three places in the Common Travel Area(CTA).
+(3 Points)

     ![BBC image](https://ichef.bbci.co.uk/news/660/cpsprodpb/171FB/production/_112551749_mediaitem112551747.jpg)

 3. On sunday, Scots had 'one piece of positive news' regarding Covid-19.
 What was it?
+(1 Point)

     ![BBC image](https://ichef.bbci.co.uk/news/660/cpsprodpb/1446F/production/_112755038_thanyoupa.jpg)

 4. In the US, which city council has pledged to dismantle the local police department?
+(1 Point)

     ![BBC image](https://ichef.bbci.co.uk/news/660/cpsprodpb/14D9E/production/_112760458_0a75926d-72cb-4ede-8197-26780f26a837.jpg)

 5. Why did NZ Prime Minister, Jacinda Ardern, do "a little dance" today and say to the country: "So can I finish with a very simple, 'Thank you, New Zealand'"?
+(1 Point)

     ![BBC image](https://ichef.bbci.co.uk/news/240/cpsprodpb/10622/production/_112760176_gettyimages-1248074439.jpg)

 6. On what day will it be compulsory to wear a face mask on public transport in England?
+(1 Point)

     ![BBC image](https://ichef.bbci.co.uk/news/660/cpsprodpb/171FB/production/_112551749_mediaitem112551747.jpg)

 7. Last week, what happened to eight homes in the Norwegian town of Alta?
+(1 Point)

 8. Why was the International Space Station in the news on the 31st May?
+(1 Point)

     ![Wikipedia image](https://upload.wikimedia.org/wikipedia/commons/thumb/0/04/International_Space_Station_after_undocking_of_STS-132.jpg/300px-International_Space_Station_after_undocking_of_STS-132.jpg)